-Earn enough points for your next reward night just by signing up for an IHG card.
+Earn enough points for your next reward night by earning the sign-up bonus for an IHG card.

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.